Gangs in Liverpool: 1980s

-1990s-2000s
+1990s–2000s

 Curtis Warren

 During the 1990s, Curtis Warren became one of the biggest drug lords in the UK and Europe.
 He was once listed as the International Criminal Police Organisation Interpols ‘Target Number One’.
 Warren had an estimated fortune of £300 million.
 Forging direct links with the Cali Cartel, Warren and his gang flooded Europe with drugs.

 Warren decided to leave Liverpool for the Netherlands after rival gangster David Ungi was shot dead, resulting in a spate of shootings during a local gang war.
 Warren continued running his empire from Holland but was eventually taken down by a dual effort by British and Dutch police.
 On 24 October 1996, Brigade Speciale Beveiligingsopdrachten raided Warren's villa, where they found guns and ammunition and a large amount of several illegal drugs.

 Warren was sentenced to 12 years in the maximum security prison, Nieuw Vosseveld in Vught.
 During his time in prison, Warren killed fellow inmate Cemal Guclu, who was serving a 20 year sentence for murder and attempted murder.
 Guclu started yelling at Warren, before attacking him.
 A fight ensued, resulting in blows being exchanged and Warren punching and kicking Guclu in the head repeatedly.
 Guclu hit his head and fell into a coma which he never woke up from.
 Warren stated he stated he acted in “self defence” but was found guilty of manslaughter and sentenced to a further four years.

-On 7th October 2009 Warren was found guilty of conspiracy to smuggle cannabis.
+On 7 October 2009 Warren was found guilty of conspiracy to smuggle cannabis.
 He was sentenced on 3 December 2009 to 13 years imprisonment.

 In November 2013, Warren was ordered to pay a £198m confiscation order, or face another ten years in jail.
 On 27 March 2014, it was reported that Warren had lost his appeal over his failure to pay the order, and so would remain in prison.

 In November 2022, Warren was released after serving fourteen years in a maximum security prison.

-Colin Smith

-Colin ‘Smigger’ Smith was one of Liverpool's most powerful drug dealers, with an estimated personal fortune of £200 million.
-He took over as de facto boss of the Liverpool Mafia after Curtis Warrens's imprisonment.

-In 2007, Smith was executed at close range with a pump-action shotgun.
-The hit, which is still unsolved to this day, is alleged to have been the first sanctioned assassination by a Colombian cartel on UK soil.
-It has also been alleged it was a group of rival Liverpool gangsters who ordered his death, in an attempt to take over his drug trafficking business and contacts.